Jake Burger Player Props: White Sox vs. Rays

-The Chicago White Sox and Jake Burger, who went 1-for-4 with a double last time out, take on Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+Jake Burger -- batting .214 with a double, four home runs, five walks and eight RBI in his past 10 games -- will be in action for the Chicago White Sox against the Tampa Bay Rays, with Zach Eflin on the mound, on April 23 at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent game he had a hitless performance (0-for-3) against the Rays.

 Jake Burger Game Info & Props vs. the Rays